ricetuan/GameDesignDocument/reportPage8-11.md

 ###Tue
 - Like : Marketing Lectrue and logo designing lecture
-- Learn
+- Learn : production design
-- Lack
+- Lack : ideas of last 3 days.
-- Long For:
+- Long For: pitch skills